MR-Kotuk/PersoNet/README.md

 ## Features
 ### FlexiMail
-A powerful tool for sending personalized messages with ease.
-Select recipients, use shared details like names and birthdays, and craft one message that’s uniquely tailored for everyone.
-Perfect for personalized newsletters, greetings, and more - FlexiMail makes every message meaningful!
+A powerful tool for crafting personalized messages using shared details such as names, birthdays, and more!

-### Streamline Your Communication with Custom Templates
+### SwiftText
-Create personalized message templates for any occasion and send them in seconds.
-Save time, maintain consistency, and elevate your messaging with ease.
-Effortless, professional communication is just a template away!
+Create personalized message templates in seconds.
+Save time, stay consistent, and communicate effortlessly!

 ### Security
 Your data is securely encrypted and always protected.